 The Financial Administration Act provides the Receiver General for Canada with the authority to recover a salary overpayment from any money owed to an employee or the employee’s estate.

 Whenever possible, we will recover salary overpayments in a lump sum from your next payment.
 If the overpayment is large and its immediate recovery would cause you financial hardship, the delegated authority within your department may instead direct that a minimum of 10% of your gross salary entitlement be recovered every pay.

-For the purposes of recovery of overpayments resulting from the transition to the Phoenix pay system in 2016, recovery of overpayments of salary, wages and allowances is to occur over the number of pay periods equivalent to the number of pay periods over which the overpayment occurred.
+Recovery of overpayments of salary, wages and allowances is to occur over the number of pay periods equivalent to the number of pay periods over which the overpayment occurred.